BananaAccounting/Germany/EÜRDossier/Templates/Readme.md

 The order of lines correponds to the order proposed in the ELSTER form for UStVA 2019

-**MwSt/USt Code** now contains the DATEV 3-/4-digit tax codes (except 4-digit codes for "aufzuteilende Vorsteuer" starting with 9)
+**MwSt/USt Code** contains the 3-/4-digit tax codes
-However, 5 Kennziffern (62, 63, 64, 65, partly 69) do not relate to DATEV tax codes.
-They are addressed via bookings.
-To simulate this functionality in Banana, I have named them tax codes starting with "KZ" (KZ62, KZ63 etc.).
-You can find an example for such a booking in table "Buchungen"
+5 Kennziffern (62, 63, 64, 65, partly 69) do not relate to DATEV tax codes.
+They are addressed via manual bookings.
+Tax codes starting "KZ" (KZ62, KZ63 etc.) work with ArtBetrag "2"

-**Gr** displays the type of data to appear in the UStVA:
+**Gr** group the data to totals appearing in Elster-Online:
     * 0=Statistical accounts/ Assesment base (Bemessungsgrundlage).
-No tax amount calculated
+No tax amount/ no totals calculated
-    * 1=Sales tax amout (USt-Betrag)
+    * 1, 2, 3 =Subtotals for three categories of sales tax amounts (USt-Beträge)
-    * 2=Input tax amount (VSt Betrag)
+    * 4 =Total input tax amount (VSt Betrag)
-    * 3=other tax amounts (andere Steuerbeträge)
+    * 5 =other tax amounts (andere Steuerbeträge)
+    * ZXX =Subtotals USt-Zahlung/Guthaben in Zeile XX in Elster-Online

 **Gr1** still displays the complete attribution of 1- and 2-digit DATEV tax codes.
 (Can be deleted)

 **Gr2** displays Elster Kennzahlen for UStVA 2019
-    * USt Kennzahlen in lines with Gr=0 refer to Assesment bases
+    * Kennzahlen in lines with Gr=0 refer to Assesment bases.
+No tax is calculated
-    * USt Kennzahlen in lines With Gr=1 show 2 numbers seperated by semicoloon: 1) Assesment base, 2) Tax amount.
+    * Kennzahlen in lines With Gr=1, 2, 3 show 2 numbers seperated by semicoloon: 1) Assesment base, 2) Tax amount.
 In some cases, the 2 numbers are identical.
 This means, the ELSTER form provides 2 fields for the same Kennzeichen, and the tax amount is calculated automatically by ELSTER
-    * VSt Kennzahlen (in lines with Gr=2) refer to tax amounts
+    * Kennzahlen in lines with Gr=4, 5 refer to tax amounts.
+No assesment base is displayed
-    * andere Steuerbeträge (in lines with Gr=3) refer to tax amounts
     * 3 Kennzahlen come with ;ZM.
 This means, that these amounts (additionally to UStVA) need to be transmitted to the ELSTER form "Zusammenfassende Meldung"

-**MwSt/USt-Konto** relates the corresponding tax code to the different VAT accounts, representing DATEV standard accounting procedures
+**MwSt/USt-Konto** relates the corresponding tax code to the different VAT accounts, representing DATEV standard

-**Art Betrag** is set corresponding to DATEV functionality (analog "Funktionsnummernbeschreibung")
+**Art Betrag** is set corresponding to DATEV functionality

-In column **Nicht warnen** the attribute is set to "ja" for 4-digit tax code starting with 6 as they define cross-border buyings with USt but without VSt
+In column **Nicht warnen** the attribute is set to "ja" for 6xxx tax codes (cross-border buyings taxable and not recoverable)

 ### Konten/ Kategorien tables